ErwinM/acts_as_tenant/README.md

     class ApplicationController < ActionController::Base
       set_current_tenant_by_subdomain(:account, :subdomain)
     end
 This tells Acts_As_Tenant to use the current subdomain to identify the current tenant.
-In addition, it tells Acts_As_Tenant that tenants are represented by the Account model and the subdomain can be found in the 'subdomain' column within the Account model.
-If ommitted they will default to these values.
+In addition, it tells Acts_As_Tenant that tenants are represented by the Account model and this model has a column named 'subdomain' which can be used to lookup the Account using the actual subdomain.
+If ommitted, the parameters will default to the values used above.

 **OR Pass in the current tenant yourself**